sahan1583/movie-explorer/README.md

 - Search for movies by title or genre
 - View movie details including title, year, synopsis, and poster
 - Pagination and genre filtering
+- Watch related YouTube videos in a carousel

 ## Technologies Used
 - HTML
 - CSS
 - JavaScript
 - TMDB API
+- YouTube API

 ## Setup Instructions
 1. Clone the repository: